justinmarkdaniel/hide-recent-boards-in-trello/README.md

-# Trello Hide Recent Boards
+# Hide Recent Boards in Trello

 Chrome extension that hides the "Recently Viewed" boards section on Trello.